oddbird/css-sandbox/src/sasslike/mixins-functions.md

 }
 ```

-Most of the proposed solutions currently
+Most of the currently proposed solutions
+to that problem
-rely finding ways to combine conditional logic
+combine conditional logic
 with selector logic,
-so both can be defined at once.
+so that both can be defined at once.
 In Sass, we would fix this instead
 by providing a `dark-mode` mixin
 that can be used multiple times